dhrone/Raspdac-Display/README.md

 # Raspdac-Display
 An alternate display program for the Raspdac from Audiophonics which uses a Winstar OLED 16x2 display

-The RaspDac is a Raspberry Pi audio player using a Sabre ES9023 DAC and running the excellent music distro from Volumio.
+The RaspDac is a Raspberry Pi audio player using a Sabre ES9023 DAC and capable of running several excellent music distros such as Volumio, RuneAudio, and Max2Play.
 It uses a Winstar OLED WEH001602A as a display.
 This python-based project is an alternate display program from what is provided by Audiophonics.

 ## Installation

 ### For Volumio

-   These instructions assume a working version of the Volumio distribution (V1.55) and that the Winstar OLED display has been wired to the Raspberry Pi 2 according to the instructions provided by Audiophonics at http://forum.audiophonics.fr/viewtopic.php?f=4&t=1492.
+   These instructions assume a working version of the Volumio distribution (V1.55) and that the Winstar OLED display has been wired to the Raspberry Pi according to the instructions provided by Audiophonics at http://forum.audiophonics.fr/viewtopic.php?f=4&t=1492.
 If you have wired the display to different pins, please make sure to adjust the GPIO pin assignments accordingly.
 Note: pin assignments for the V2 and V3 versions of the RaspDac are already encoded at the top of the Winstar_GraphicOLED.py file.

    Place RaspDacDisplay.py and WinstarOled.py in a directory of your choice (e.g. /home/pi).
 Add RaspDacDisplay.py to /etc/rc.local to automate its startup on reboot.
 It is a good idea to delay its start-up to allow the system to come up completely before it attempts to start.
 The following examples uses a 20 second delay.

    ```
    /etc/rc.local
    #!/bin/sh -e